missionpinball/mpf-docs/tech_notes/switch_debounce_theory.rst

 There's a lot of confusion around how "debounce" works in pinball machines and in MPF, mainly because different hardware platforms do things in very different ways.
-So this tech note will explain the different ways that debounce works, how MPF deals with it, and the technical backstories.
+So this tech note will explain the different ways that debounce works, how MPF deals with it, and the technical back stories.

 Understanding debounce
 ----------------------